Baseball Tonight: Live look-ins

 ESPN is generally prohibited by Major League Baseball from showing live look-ins of in-progress games, and limited to showing in-progress highlights after they happen.
 However, an exception is made when there is an extraordinary event taking place, such as a no-hitter or perfect game, and ESPN is allowed to show live look-ins during Baseball Tonight.
 Other circumstances include an ESPN-scheduled game which suffers a rain delay, or is completely rained out and postponed.

 Criticism

 Some have criticized the program because of a perceived bias in favor of certain teams.
 The most vocal comment was expressed by Heath Bell:

 Media

+A video game titled ESPN Baseball Tonight was released for 16-bit systems and DOS PCs in 1994.
+The game featured MLB license, but not MLBPA license.

 In late 2012, mobile game company SkyZone Entertainment and TheAppsGames released ESPN Going Going Gone, an arcade style home run derby game for both Android and iOS.
 The game features an intro and voice over by ESPN's Dan Shulman and ESPN trademark.